Alter-Net-codes/SkyOS/readme.md

 ## Work in progress!
 Work on this project is STILL IN PROGRESS

+### reminder:
+code stealing is NOT allowed and is very much said in our license (someone has recently stolen it! (and the source was from a version way before the current one) )

 >[!NOTE]
 >NOTE: SkyOS is finishing its first devlopment stages soon. (probably late 2024 or early 2025)